47degrees/fp-with-arrow-videos/State.md

 # State :: map

-We can also operate on the results of our `State` without having to run anything on it yet. `map` allows us to transform the resulting value from a change in a `State`, that is: the `A` in our tuple to a different type `B`.
+We can operate on the results of our `State` without having to run anything on it yet. `map` allows us to transform the resulting value from a change in a `State`, that is: the `A` in our tuple to a different type `B`.
 In this case we'll transform our `Int` results into `String`:

 ```
 val result = addCount(1).runM(2).map { add ->